kkterai/we-mix-app/README.md

 ## Reflection

 This was originally part of a two-month long project built during my fifth module at Flatiron School.
-Project goals included building a Rails api and a React/Redux front end.
+Project goals included building a Rails API and a React/Redux front end.

 Originally I wanted to build an application that allowed users to both create their own and group video libraries (the latter, the reason for the "we" in WeMix).
 I started this process by using the `create-react-app` boilerplate, then adding `react-router-4.0` and `redux`.